kufreu/kufreu.github.io/spatialSQL/introSQL.md

-# introduction to postgresql / postgis  using qgis db manager
+# introduction to postgresql/postgis  using qgis db manager
 ### [queries executed](intro.sql)
 ```sql
 /*finding possible join fields and determining how to join*/